The non-boring policy page

 Yes, this is terribly boring and contract-y and sounds sort of official.
 Well, not this bit.
 But what follows.

-Plot sessions are paid up front, when the call is scheduled.
+Story sessions are paid up front, prior to the call being scheduled.
 If you find yourself unable to make the scheduled call, please give at least twenty-four hours notice.
 Anything less than that, and it is nearly impossible to book the time for another client, so we’ve instituted a 50% cancellation fee for “late cancellations” (under the forty-eight hour threshold.)
 If it’s an emergency, do let us know, and we’ll see what we can do.

 Coaching sessions are offered in bundles.
 There is a discount for how many hours of coaching you purchase, but all coaching hours are billed up front.